freenas/freenas-docs/userguide/system.rst

 To change the notification frequency of an alert, click its drop-down menu and select *IMMEDIATELY*, *HOURLY*, *DAILY*, or *NEVER*.

-.. note:: To configure where to send the alert, use :ref:`Alert Services`.
+.. note:: To configure where to send alerts, use :ref:`Alert Services`.

 .. index:: Alert Services
 .. _Alert Services: